 Phono3py API#

-How to use phono3py API is described below along with snippets that work with AlN-LDA example.
+This page describes how to use the phono3py API, with snippets that work on the AlN-LDA example.

 Crystal structure#

-Crystal structures in phono3py are usually PhonopyAtoms class instances.
-When we want to obtain the PhonopyAtoms class instances from a file written in a force-calculator format, the read_crystal_structure function in phonopy may be used, e.g., in the AlN-LDA example,
+Crystal structures in phono3py are represented as PhonopyAtoms instances.
+To create one from a file written in a force-calculator format, use the read_crystal_structure function provided by phonopy.
+For example, in the AlN-LDA example:

 In [1]: from phonopy.interface.calculator import read_crystal_structure